 Note that when trading vertical spreads and iron condors, the strikes are all within the same expiration cycle.
 They target the points of maximum theta within a cycle by placing the short strikes closer to ATM than the long strikes.
 Calendar spreads, however, target the “other rule of theta”—theta tends to accelerate as you approach expiration.

 Although each of the above strategies involve long options that experience their own time decay, if the trade goes as planned, then the short options bring in more than the long options lose to net out a profit.
 But if there’s an adverse move in the underlying, like when a short OTM vertical spread moves ITM, then the net time decay of the trade can work against you.
-Or in the case of a calendar spread, if the implied volatility of the front leg were to rise relative to the volatility in the deferred leg (all else equal), the spread price would go against you.
+Or in the case of a calendar spread, if the implied volatility of the front leg were to rise relative to the volatility in the later-dated leg (all else equal), the spread price would go against you.

 While options trading involves unique risks and is definitely not suitable for everyone, if you believe options trading fits with your risk tolerance and overall investing strategy, TD Ameritrade can help you pursue your options trading strategies with powerful trading platforms, idea generation resources, and the support you need.

 Learn more about the potential benefits and risks of trading options.

 Content intended for educational/informational purposes only.
 Not investment advice, or a recommendation of any security, strategy, or account type.